SFQG supports many ongoing activities. Scroll down for details on each.

 Block of the Month:

 Blocks of the Month are opportunities to learn a new technique, try a new design/pattern, and play with different fabrics and colors.
 The Block of the Month chairperson decides on the block patterns and makes the sample blocks.
 At each guild meeting, a block is introduced and all members are encouraged to participate by making one or more blocks to be entered into a drawing the following month.
 The more blocks you enter, the more chances you have of winning them all, because your name is entered in the drawing each time you turn in a block.
 The person whose name is drawn wins the set of blocks made.
+Block of the Month instructions can be found in our newsletter, Quilters Cables.

 A challenge quilt is a tradition in which all Guild members are invited to participate. â€¨Each time the Guild holds a Quilt Show a fun theme is selected and everyone is encouraged to make a small quilt using the chosen theme.
 These quilts are not judged, but exhibited at the show.
 Their purpose is to foster self-expression, creative growth and experimentation with new techniques and/or products.